Transigence/Beginning-Programming/readme.md

 >‟I believe OS/2 is destined to be the most important operating system, and possibly program, of all time.”
 — Bill Gates

-Computer programs are created to run on a certain microarchitecture.
-That is to say, when you make one, you make it for a certain type of computer.
-But unless you are writing your own boot-sector and booting the computer into your program, you are also writing your program for a certain operating system (OS).
-This OS, such as Windows, Linux, or MacOS, is what you, the programmer, are negotiating with.
+Unless you are writing your own boot-sector and booting the computer into your program, you are writing your program for a certain operating system (OS).
+This OS, such as Windows, Linux, or MacOS, is what you are negotiating with.
 You are asking the OS to do things for you like open files, draw graphics, print documents, make network connections, etc. Each OS has different ways of doing things, so as you learn to program, eventually you will be doing things that are specific to a certain OS.
+Someone will be along shortly to correct me on this.

-You will need to know how to use terminal console on your system.
-In Windows, this is _cmd_ or _PowerShell_, whereas on Linux it could be _bash_, _korn_, _zsh_, _fish_, _csh_, or one or more of many, many others (but it's probably _bash_).
-You will need to understand how to navigate your file system and invoke programs and pass in parameters to those programs from the command-line interface.
-Take some time to learn about your console's quality-of-life features, including autocompletion and command history (it's the `<Tab>` and `<Up Arrow>` keys).
+You will need to know how to use the command-line processors (shell) on your system.
+In Windows, this is _cmd_ and _PowerShell_, whereas on Linux it could be _bash_, _korn_, _zsh_, _fish_, and/or _csh_, to name just a tiny few of the myriad (but it's probably _bash_).
+You will need to understand how to navigate your file system and invoke programs and pass in parameters to those programs from the shell.
+Take some time to learn about your shell's quality-of-life features, including autocompletion and command history (it's the `<Tab>` and `<Up Arrow>` keys).
 They will make your life much easier.
-One more thing to know is that if you need to pass as a single argument, something that has spaces in it, it should be wrapped in quotes (e.g. `myproggie -f "My Folder\That file.txt"`).
+You will need to understand how programs are found (i.e. the _search path_) and how to add directories to this list.
+You might even need to understand what environment variables are and how to add to them.
+One more thing to know is that if you need to pass as a single argument something that has spaces in it, it should be wrapped in quotes (e.g. `myproggie -f "My Folder\That file.txt"`).

 ### The Toolchain
 >‟The tools we use have a profound (and devious!) influence on our thinking habits, and, therefore, on our thinking abilities.”